adaptris/interlok-docs-legacy/pages/advanced/advanced-interlok-scaling.md

 ```
 kubectl describe hpa
 ```
-Considering we only have one horizontal pod autoscaler, you can get away with the above command, if you happen to multiple of them in your environment you may need to specify the name of the autoscaler which in our example is called; "interlok-autoscaler".
+Considering we only have one horizontal pod autoscaler, you can get away with the above command, if you happen to have multiple HPA's in your environment you may need to specify the name of the autoscaler, which in our example is called; "interlok-autoscaler".

 You'll see some interesting statistics in the output, which might if the metrics API has not had a chance yet to analyze the stats show values of "unknown".
-Given a a little time, you see the autoscaler has discovered our interlok metrics and has decided not to scale yet.
+Given a little time, you'll see the autoscaler has discovered our interlok metrics and has decided not to scale yet.

 The HPA we just installed says, if we are processing more than 100 messages then please autoscale us.